microsoft/service-fabric-scripts-and-templates/scripts/BackupRetentionScript/modules/README.md

 # About the scripts:
+ Service Fabric Backup Restore Service (https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-backuprestoreservice-quickstart-azurecluster), currently in preview, allows you to take periodic backups of your Reliable stateful service and Reliable Actors.
+Depending on the frequency of your backup interval, backups can really grow fast.
-These module are used to cleanup the storage configured for BRS service in service fabric.
-It allows you to delete data older than specific date time.
+ While we work on providing retention support integrated with the service, this script would help you manage your storage till that time.
+It allows you to delete backups older than a specified time.

 ## Usage
 Import all the modules, and the use of these modules is same as of RetentionScript.ps1.